ever-co/ever-gauzy/README.md

 ### Desktop App

--   Download Gauzy Desktop App for your OS.
-Currently you can get latest release on <https://github.com/ever-co/gauzy/releases/tag/v0.1.0>.
+-   Download Gauzy Desktop App for your OS from <https://github.com/ever-co/gauzy/releases/tag/v0.1.0>.
--   Setup Gauzy Desktop App and run it
+-   Setup Gauzy Desktop App with default choices in Setup Wizard and run it
--   Select "Local", "Sqlite" and "Default" (that set port 3000 value for API).
-Click "Save" and after a couple of seconds (minutes) it will create local Sqlite DB for testing of Gauzy.
 -   Gauzy Desktop App is ready to use.
 -   You can login with `admin@ever.co` and password `admin` to check Admin functionality.
 Note: such Admin user is not an employee, so you will not be able to track time.
 -   You can login with `ruslan@ever.co` and password `admin` to check Desktop Timer and other functionality from "Employee" perspective (such user is an Employee).

-Note: Desktop App can connect to [ActivityWatch](https://activitywatch.net)[*](https://github.com/ever-co/gauzy/blob/develop/README.md#legal-notice) API to collect more statistics related to running apps and visited Urls.
-If you need that functionality, you can install [ActivityWatch](https://activitywatch.net)[*](https://github.com/ever-co/gauzy/blob/develop/README.md#legal-notice) and make sure it's running and you selected "ActivityWatch" checkbox in Gauzy Desktop App.
+-   You can read more information about Desktop App in our [Wiki](https://github.com/ever-co/gauzy/wiki/Gauzy-Desktop-App)

 ## Technology Stack and Requirements